Japans New Vehicle Sales Drops For 3rd Consecutive Year Amid COVID-19 - UrduPoint

 Japan's New Vehicle Sales Drops For 3rd Consecutive Year Amid COVID-19

-TOKYO, April 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2022 ) --:New car sales in Japan decreased for the third straight year in fiscal 2021, down 9.5 percent compared to a year earlier, due to slowed production on shortages of semiconductors and other components amid the COVID-19 pandemic, industry bodies said Friday.
+TOKYO, April 6 (UrduPoint / Pakistan Point News - 6th Apr, 2022 ) --::New car sales in Japan decreased for the third straight year in fiscal 2021, down 9.5 percent compared to a year earlier, due to slowed production on shortages of semiconductors and other components amid the COVID-19 pandemic, industry bodies said Wednesday.

 A total of 4,215,826 vehicles were sold in fiscal 2021 which ended Thursday, according to the Japan automobile Dealers Association and the Japan Light Motor Vehicle and Motorcycle Association.